patapat/splitsies/README.md

 ## Implementation Timeline

-### Phase 1: User Authentication, Basic Blogs and Posts (~1 day)
+### Phase 1: User Authentication, Basic Tabs, Heroku (~1 day)
 I will implement user authentication using Rails.
-By the end of this phase users will be able to sign up, log in, and create grabs using simple text forms in Rails views.
+By the end of this phase users will be able to sign up, log in, and create tabs using simple text forms in Rails views.
 I will also ensure that the application can be properly pushed to Heroku.

 [Details][phase-one]